-Sustainable Paper: Why Printing with The Bernard Group is Eco-Friendly
+Sustainable Paper: Why Producing with The Bernard Group is Eco-Friendly

-As an online printing company that focuses on decreasing our environmental impact, we’re proud to offer sustainable paper that does just that.
+As a visual merchandising company that focuses on decreasing our environmental impact, we’re proud to offer sustainable paper that does just that.
 We’ll break down the basics so you can feel good about your printing plans with us.

 Much more sustainable than you might think, paper comes from wood, a natural and renewable material.
 As young trees grow, they absorb CO2 from the atmosphere, and as a wood product, paper also continues to store carbon throughout its lifetime.